ShridharPol/Skin-Lesion-GAN-Augmentation-and-Classification/README.md

 5. **Pipelines > single models.** A staged design (baseline → GAN → dedup → classifier) plus hosting large assets on Kaggle made the work reproducible and maintainable.

 ---
+## Why this approach did not generalize?

+While the GAN-augmented dataset improved mixed (real + synthetic) validation accuracy to over 90%, performance dropped to ~11% on a purely real test set.
+The main reasons appear to be:

+- Domain gap between synthetic and real images:
+The classifier learned to exploit GAN-specific patterns instead of true medical features, which hurt real-world generalization.

+- Synthetic data leakage into validation:
+Validation accuracy was inflated because the validation set contained synthetic samples from the same GAN distribution as the training set.

+- Insufficient data for reliable quality metrics:
+FID, KID, and MS-SSIM require a large sample size (typically ≥1000 images per set) for stable and meaningful evaluation.
+Our smaller per-class synthetic sets led to unstable metric values, making them less useful for guiding model selection.

+- GAN output diversity limitations:
+Even after pHash and wHash deduplication (threshold=10), the intra-class diversity of generated images may not have been sufficient to cover the true variation in the minority classes.

+- LPIPS results were inconclusive:
+LPIPS stayed under 0.45 in all cases, but this did not correlate with actual classifier performance — highlighting that perceptual similarity alone is not a guarantee of generalization in medical imaging.

+- Bias transfer from imbalanced Stage-1 GAN:
+The global GAN in Stage 1 was trained on highly imbalanced data, learning more about majority classes than minority ones.
+Fine-tuning in Stage 2 may have inherited this bias, introducing noise from irrelevant features learned in Stage 1.

+---

 ## Datasets & Pretrained Weights (Kaggle)
 Large assets are hosted on Kaggle to keep this repo lean.